 The Buyer agrees to keep confidential and not to disclose or make any unauthorized use of any trade secrets, marks, logos, proprietary information, confidential information, knowledge, know how, data or other information of the Seller or its customers which the Buyer knows, or has reason to know, is considered confidential by the Seller (collectively referred to herein as "Confidential Information").
 Irrespective of the source of such Confidential Information, which the Buyer may have produced, obtained, learned or otherwise acquired in connection with this Agreement or through any other source, the Buyer agrees not to disclose such Confidential Information during the term of this Agreement and 3 (three) years thereafter, except to the extent that any such Confidential Information becomes generally known in the public through no direct or indirect role of the Buyer and which is required to be disclosed pursuant to any statutory or regulatory authority or court order.
 The Buyer agrees to use such Confidential Information solely to perform its obligations in connection with this Agreement and for no other purpose whatsoever.

 The Buyer represents that the products which are bought by the Buyer from the Seller shall stay in the sole possession of the Buyer himself and the Buyer shall refrain from further selling the products to any other third party unless it is expressly disclosed to the Seller with prior notice and is approved by the Seller in writing.
 The Buyer shall also ensure that the products purchased from the Seller are dealt with in the manner for which the products are bought and the Buyer shall always share proof of the destruction (in the form of video, image and certification) done to the products purchased from the Seller, as and when applicable

+Subject to timely receipt of the Consideration, Buyer shall provide Seller with a consolidated day wise waste collection details and a Monthly Sustainability Report which would state the total waste collected, recycled and recycling rates of the Seller after the receipt of full remittance of the service invoice.
+It is clarified that Sustainability Report will be based on the GHG (Green House Gas) protocol and GRI standards that captures the GHG emissions emitted as by the waste management efforts of Seller delivered through Buyer and its environmental impact on trees, water and electricity saved.

 The Buyer shall keep the same valid throughout the subsistence of this Agreement and shall bring to the notice of the Seller any expiry, modification, or suspension of any such approvals / licenses and the initiation of any adverse action by the relevant authority concerned in relation thereto.
 In the event of a breach of representations, the Seller may invoke the right to terminate the Agreement, notwithstanding any other rights to seek for other specific or equitable remedies including but not limited to injunction.